Nyakuni992/sql_hospital_data_records_project/README.md

 ```
 data-warehouse-project/
 │
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data)
+├── datasets/                           # Raw datasets used for the project (CSV)
 │
 ├── docs/                               # Project documentation and architecture details
 │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL